ivandotv/estacion/README.md

 //subcribe to all channels and all topics mainChannel.addListener(event => {
   console.log(event.channel) // 'one' or 'two'
-  console.log(event.payload) // {name: 'Sam'} or {name: 'Jack'}
+  console.log(event.topic) // any topic from  channels 'one' or 'two' console.log(event.payload) // {name: 'Sam'} or {name: 'Jack'}
 })
 ```